 Laughter Yoga did not appear in a vacuum.
-It followed decades of ground work done by many great people around the world – some famous and others not – who helped raise mass consciousness about the preventive and therapeutic benefits of laughter (Learn more about the history of Laughter Therapy
+It followed decades of ground work done by many great people around the world – some famous and others not – who helped raise mass consciousness about the preventive and therapeutic benefits of laughter.

 In March 1995 Dr. Madan Kataria, a family physician from Mumbai, India, decided to write an article called “Laughter – the best medicine” for his monthly health magazine “My Family Doctor”.
 The outcome of his research for this article surprised him greatly.
-Decades of scientific research had already proven that laughter has both a substantial preventive and therapeutic effect.
+Decades of scientific research had already proven that laughter has a documented positive impact as form of complementary preventive and therapeutic medicine.

 In particular he was impressed by the findings of Norman Cousins, an American journalist was diagnosed in 1964 with a degenerative disease and given at best 6 months to live, yet managed to heal himself completely using laughter as his main form of therapy.
 Norman Cousins died in 1991.